-Are you aiming to score a 700+ on GMAT within a month and are looking for a plan that will help you achieve your dream score?
+Are you aiming to score 700+ on the GMAT within a month and are looking for a plan that will help you achieve your dream score?
 Well, you have come to the right place!
-In this article, we shall look at how you can clear the first hurdle towards your MBA dreams with flying colors.
+In this article, we shall look at how you can clear the first hurdle toward your MBA dreams with flying colours.

-Before you drive into how you can create your one month study plan for GMAT, watch this video where we highlight how a personalized study plan can save you up to 60+ hours of GMAT preparation time:
+Before you dive into how you can create your one-month study plan for GMAT, watch this video where we highlight how a personalized study plan can save you up to 60+ hours of GMAT preparation time.

-When the time is limited, efficient planning and execution become critical to success.
-Having a precise plan and a focused approach ensures that you make the most of your time and do not spend any time in non-productive activities.
-But before we begin, here is some motivation for you.
-Below are a few examples of students who managed to achieve their target score in a month’s time:
+When time is limited, efficient planning and execution become critical to success.
+Having a precise plan and a focused approach ensures that you make the most of your time and do not spend any time on non-productive activities.
+This is exactly what our article is all about.
+It will help you understand how you can prepare for GMAT in the limited time available efficiently.
+Find out how?

 - Bruno improved from a 540 to 730 (Q48 V42) in 1 month.
 He focused on “logical approach” and building “core skills”.
 Click here to watch his amazing video interview.

 - Ashray scored a 760 in just 20 days.
 Read how he achieved this amazing feat.

 - Arshita improved from 640 to 750 in just 30 days.
 Watch her video interview to learn how she achieved this feat.

 However, if you do not follow your study plan correctly or give less time than required, you might not be able to reach your target score.
 For instance, if a student is looking for a 200-point improvement within 30 days and puts in only 2 hours of preparation time daily, cracking the GMAT would be a daunting task.

 Therefore, reaching your target score in 30 days is not an impossible task.
 You need to have a foolproof, time-tested strategy and an equal amount of motivation and dedication.
 So what is this strategy?
 Let’s find out:

 2. What should be the strategy to ace GMAT within 1 month?